fossabot/CreativeProject/README.md

 ### Timeline

 Due to practicality reasons, all three versions moved about a lot.
-For this reason **I apologise sincerely**.
+For this reason **I sincerely apologise**.
 I've tried my best to link together all the commits, but it is not perfect.

 #### Website